-Everyone (employees, self-employed staff, Outreach Workers, media and creative professionals and volunteers (including Trustees) at Integrate UK have a responsibility to report any safeguarding concerns to:
+Everyone (employees, self-employed staff, Outreach Workers, media and creative professionals and volunteers (including Trustees) at Integrate UK have a responsibility to report any safeguarding concerns to designated safeguarding lead.
+If the designated safeguarding lead is not available you must inform the deputy designated safeguarding leads as outlined in section 1.3.